 Heroin Addiction Information

-Anyone who has struggled with heroin addiction can say that it is one of the most difficult illicit drugs to overcome.
-As an opiate, heroin simultaneously gives the user a rush of euphoria and makes the body dependent on the continued use of the drug.
-The combination of these two effects makes heroin very addictive.
-Unfortunately, sustained use and abuse of heroin is associated with many adverse effects on mental, physical, social and psychological health.Get Help Today
+A heroin addiction is one of the most difficult illicit drugs to overcome.
+It is an opiate, and it simultaneously gives the user a rush of euphoria while creating dependence.
+The combination of the two makes this a very addictive substance.
+Continuing to abuse it is associated with adverse effects of mental, physical, social and psychological health.

 Quick Links to Heroin Information